-Complainant/complainer: Terminology used to describe the person who instigates a criminal investigation within the legal framework.
-The latter is used in Scotland, while the former is used in the rest of the UK.
+Complainant/complainer: terminology used to describe the person who instigates a criminal investigation within the legal framework.
+The latter is used in Scotland, while the former is used in the rest of the UK

-Deoxyribonucleic acid (DNA): a genetic material of organisms, usually doublestranded; composed of large chemical molecules called nucleic acids composed of smaller chemical molecules called nucleotides identified by the presence of deoxyribose, a sugar, and four chemical bases; DNA is a fairly stable molecule, and variations in DNA sequence between individuals permits DNA profiling to distinguish individuals from one another.
+Deoxyribonucleic acid (DNA): genetic material of organisms, usually double-stranded; composed of large chemical molecules called nucleic acids, which are themselves composed of smaller chemical molecules called nucleotides identified by the presence of deoxyribose, a sugar and four chemical bases.
+DNA is a fairly stable molecule, and variations in DNA sequence between individuals permit DNA profiling to distinguish individuals from one another